Libensemble/libensemble/docs/data_structures/libE_specs.rst

             List of fields in H that the manager will return to persistent workers along with the PERSIS_STOP tag at the end of the libE run.
             Default: None
-        'auto_resources' [boolean]:
+        'disable_resource_manager' [boolean]:
-            Autodetect available nodes and processor resources and assign to workers for running tasks.
+            Disable the built-in resource manager.
+If this is True, then resource detection and/or assignment of resources to workers is disabled.
+This also means that any entries in the ``resource_info`` option will be ignored.
-            Default: True
+            Default: False
         'num_resource_sets' [int]:
             The total number of resource sets.
 Resources will be divided into this number.
             Default: None.
 If None, resources will be divided by workers (excluding